-Special-Status Bats: No suitable bat roosting habitat or buffers occur within the proposed work areas; therefore, no impacts to special-status bats are anticipated.
+Special-Status Bats: No suitable bat roosting habitat or buffers occur within the proposed work area; therefore, no impacts to special-status bats are anticipated.

-Special-Status Small Mammals: Special-status small mammals such as the pallid San Diego pocket mouse, northwestern San Diego pocket mouse, American badger, desert kit fox, San Diego desert woodrat, and/or San Diego black-tailed jackrabbit can occur in many parts of the Project area; however, ringtail and Palm Springs round-tailed ground squirrel are not anticipated to occur within the Project area.

-No special-status small mammals have been observed within the new work area.
-With implementation of the mitigation measures, biological monitoring during construction, and the Small Mammals Avoidance and Minimization Plan, no impacts to special-status small mammals are anticipated.
+Special-Status Small Mammals: Special-status small mammals such as the pallid San Diego pocket mouse, northwestern San Diego pocket mouse, American badger, desert kit fox, San Diego desert woodrat, and/or San Diego black-tailed jackrabbit can occur in many parts of the Project area.
+Ringtail and Palm Springs round-tailed ground squirrel are not anticipated to occur within the Project area.
+The work area is located outside the known range of the Palm Springs pocket mouse.
+No mapped suitable habitat for the Los Angeles pocket mouse occurs in or near the work area.
+No special-status small mammals have been observed in the vicinity of the new work area during previous preconstruction surveys or construction.
+A preconstruction survey of the new work area will be conducted prior to use.
+With implementation of mitigation measures and biological monitoring during construction as outlined in the Special-status Small Mammals Avoidance and Minimization Plan, no significant impacts to special-status mammals are anticipated.

-Special-Status Plants: No sign of special-status plants have been observed in the vicinity of the work area during prior surveys of the areas or construction in the active supersites.
-If special-status plants are later identified during clearance sweeps/monitoring, they will be avoided to the extent feasible.
+Special Status Plants: No special status plants have been observed in the vicinity of the new work area during previous preconstruction surveys or construction.
+If special status plants are later identified during preconstruction surveys, clearance sweeps, or monitoring, they will be avoided to the extent feasible.
+Unavoidable impacts to special status plants will be addressed in accordance with the Special Status Plant Salvage and Relocation Plan.

-Regulated Trees: No tree trimming or tree removal is required for construction activities within the proposed work areas.
+Regulated Trees: No tree trimming or tree removal is required for construction activities within the new work area.
 Therefore, no impacts are anticipated.

-Jurisdictional Waters: Wetland and non-wetland jurisdictional features are located throughout the Project area.
-No jurisdictional features intersect the new project features at 3X64.
-Environmentally Sensitive Area (ESA) signs will be established at the edges of jurisdictional waters located outside the features and BMPs will be implemented in accordance with the SWPPP.
-No negative impacts to jurisdictional features are expected to result from use of the work area.
+Jurisdictional Waters: Wetland and non-wetland jurisdictional features are located throughout the Project area; however, no jurisdictional features intersect the new work area.
+Therefore, no impacts to jurisdictional features are expected to result from use of the new work area.